elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_api.md

 ## API Routing

-We'll need to follow the instructions that Phoenix provides for us.
+Let's follow the instructions that Phoenix provides for us.
 Open up the `lib/platform_web/router.ex` file.
 Instead of adding to the browser scope like we did previously, we're going to add this resource to the `/api` scope.
 This means our two scopes will look like this: